ab4d/Ab4d.SharpEngine.Samples/README.md

 **iOS:**
   - AvaloniaUI with SharpEngineSceneView control (Ab4d.SharpEngine.AvaloniaUI library).
 Requires MoltenVK library - see Building for macOS and iOS below.
-  - Using MAUI - requires .Net 8 and MoltenVK library - see "Building for macOS and iOS" below.
+  - Using MAUI - requires MoltenVK library - see "Building for macOS and iOS" below.

 Online help: